grines/scour/README.md

 # What is Scour?

 Scour is a modern module based AWS exploitation framework written in golang, designed for red team testing and blue team analysis.
-Scour contains modern techniques that can be used to attack environemnts or build detections from attackers.
+Scour contains modern techniques that can be used to attack environments or build detections for defense.

 # Features
 - [X] Command Completion
-- [X] Dynamic listing resources
+- [X] Dynamic resource listing
 - [X] Command history
 - [X] Blue team mode (tags attacks with unique User Agent)